-Dr. Shimin Liu is an Associate Professor of Energy and Mineral Engineering at Penn State University.
-He specializes in geomechanics and fluid dynamics and their applications in unconventional resources development, underground mining, carbon sequestration and natural hazard prevention.
+Dr. Shimin Liu is a professor of energy and mineral engineering at Penn State.
+He specializes in geomechanics and fluid dynamics and their applications in unconventional resources development, underground mining, carbon sequestration, and natural hazard prevention.
 His current research interests include reservoir assessment of coal and shale resources; geomechanics modeling with continuous gas depletion; ground control for mines; coal mine gas control and management; carbon sequestration in deep rocks; nanoscale rock imaging.

-Liu’s Unconventional Geomechanics Lab (UGL) is the host of various funded research projects related to rock/geomechanics, fluid transport in porous media, fluid-rock interactions, mine ventilation and ground control.
-UGL can conduct the top-notch multiscale rock characterization under best replicated in situ pressure and temperature conditions, including pressure-dependent permeability, sorption induced rock swelling, gas sorption and diffusion in stressed rocks, stress-path monitoring, single core envelope measurement etc. The UGL also provide services to various industrial stakeholders including coalbed methane companies, shale gas companies, mining and tunneling companies.
-To learn more about the lab facility, please refer to the “Lab Facility Prospectus”.
+Liu’s Unconventional Geomechanics Lab (UGL) hosts various funded research projects related to rock/geomechanics, fluid transport in porous media, fluid-rock interactions, mine ventilation, and ground control.
+UGL can conduct the top-notch multiscale rock characterization under best replicated in situ pressure and temperature conditions, including pressure-dependent permeability, sorption-induced rock swelling, gas sorption and diffusion in stressed rocks, stress-path monitoring, single core envelope measurement etc. The UGL also services various industry stakeholders, including coalbed methane companies, shale gas companies, and mining and tunneling companies.
+To learn more about the lab facility, please refer to the “Lab Facility Prospectus.”

 Please view the CV listed to the left for information on publications.